sarcophagus-org/archaeologist-service/README.md

 ```

 Update the config.yml file with the appropriate values.
-- Use the comments in that file as a guide.
+- Use the comments in the config.example.yml file as a guide.
 - **The config.yml must be writable.**
 - All comments in config.yml will be removed after the first time the service is run.
-- Put your arweave wallet file in a path on the filesystem, and update the corresponding config.yml value accordingly (e.g "/usr/local/arweave.json")
+- Put your arweave wallet file in a path on the filesystem, and update the config.yml `areave_key_file` value to point to the location of your arweave wallet. (e.g "/usr/local/arweave.json")

 To run the service:
 ```
 ./archaeologist-service
 ```

 **Alternatively you can install the service globally with:**